k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

 The target table contains the list of target IDs (keys) required to delete the data of the selected entities from the target environment and populate [TDM_LU_TYPE_REL_TAR_EID](06_tdm_implementation_support_hierarchy.md#tdm_lu_type_rel_tar_eid) with the target children IDs.
 It is recommended to add the **TAR_** prefix to each target table.

-TDM 8.1 added an automatic generation of the target tables and their population flow:
+TDM 8.1 has added an automatic generation of the target tables and their population flow:

 ### Target Tables Generation